swapnilsayansaha/tinyml_security/README.md

 While solutions for certifiable adversarial robustness are well studied in the machine learning community, our focus is on providing a starting point to make the recent advancements in TinyML more backward compatible and functionally equivalent (high fidelity) to upstream models without adding significant training and compute overhead.

 ## Application and Model Information:
 We have three different applications, namely image recognition (dataset: CIFAR 10), audio keyword spotting (dataset: Google Speech Commands), and human activity detection (dataset: AURITUS).
 We trained several large models and several TinyML models for each applications.
 Please check our report ```Writeup TinyML.pdf``` and presentation ```Presentation_TinyML.pdf``` for more information.
+Please watch the presentation video (https://www.youtube.com/watch?v=XSgr5yvSx0M) as well.

 ## Requirements: